2009 World Championships in Athletics – Men's decathlon

 The men's decathlon at the 2009 World Championships in Athletics was held at the Olympic Stadium on August 19 and August 20.
-The competition is notable for having the highest number of competitors (38) and the highest fraction of athletes (almost 90%) finishing the competition in the World Championships history.
+The competition is notable for having the highest number of competitors (38) and the highest proportion of athletes (almost 89.5 %) finishing the competition in the World Championships history.

 Medalists

 Records

 Prior to the competition, the following records were as follows.